A note on quasi-perfect morphisms: Preliminaries

 Our conventions follow that of the Stacks Project \cite{StacksProject}.
-Throughout we work with algebraic spaces in the `absolute' setting, i.e.\ over the base scheme $\operatorname{Spec}(\mathbb{Z})$; but, of course, everything remains valid when working over an arbitrary base.
+Throughout we work with algebraic spaces in the `absolute' setting, i.e.\ over the base scheme $\operatorname{Spec}(\mathbb{Z})$.
+Of course, everything remains valid over an arbitrary base.

-Let $X$ be an algebraic space throughout this subsection .
-We denote by $|X|$ the set of points of $X$, which obtains a topology by giving it the quotient topology via an \'{e}tale surjective morphism from a scheme; see e.g.\ \cite[\href{https://stacks.math.columbia.edu/tag/03BT}{Tag 03BT}]{StacksProject}.
+Let $X$ be an algebraic space throughout this subsection.
+We denote by $|X|$ the set of points of $X$, endowed with the quotient topology via any \'{e}tale surjective morphism from a scheme; see e.g.\ \cite[\href{https://stacks.math.columbia.edu/tag/03BT}{Tag 03BT}]{StacksProject}.
 The algebraic spaces that are considered in this work will always be \textbf{decent} in the sense of \cite[\href{https://stacks.math.columbia.edu/tag/03I7}{Tag 03I7}]{StacksProject}.
 This condition ensures that there is a good relationship between the topology of $|X|$ and properties of $X$ itself.
 Note that quasi-separated algebraic spaces are automatically decent; in fact, for locally Noetherian algebraic spaces being descent is equivalent to being quasi-separated \cite[\href{https://stacks.math.columbia.edu/tag/0BB6}{Tag 0BB6}]{StacksProject}.

 Defining irreducibility for algebraic spaces is a bit subtle as this notion is not \'{e}tale local.
 Therefore, recall that an algebraic space $X$ is called \textbf{irreducible} when its underlying topological spaces $|X|$ is irreducible; it is not clear whether one can characterize this using coverings from schemes (e.g.\ using \'{e}tale surjective morphisms from schemes).
-An \textbf{integral} algebraic spaces, then, is one that is irreducible, reduced and decent \cite[\href{https://stacks.math.columbia.edu/tag/0AD3}{Tag 0AD3}]{StacksProject}.
+An algebraic spaces is \textbf{integral} if it's irreducible, reduced, and decent \cite[\href{https://stacks.math.columbia.edu/tag/0AD3}{Tag 0AD3}]{StacksProject}.